How Twin Mattresses Differ in Size

 Twin XL mattresses also have enough space for a taller than average adult to sleep comfortably.
 Because of their versatility and compact size, twin XLs are often found at boarding school and college dormitories.

 Twin XL mattresses are the same length as queen and king mattresses, and when two twin XLs are placed side by side, they provide the same sleeping surface as a king size mattress.
-Two twin XL mattresses can also be used on a split adjustable bedframe such as the king size TEMPUR Up Foundation.
+Two twin XL mattresses can also be used on a split adjustable bedframe.
 Both sleepers can have a mattress in his or her preferred comfort level with a foundation that can raise or lower each mattress’ head position at the push of a button for more comfortable reading, surfing the web or watching TV.

 Whether you’re interested in a standard twin or twin XL mattress, you’re sure to find what you need at any Sit ‘n Sleep mattress superstore.
-We carry all major mattress brands, including Sealy, Beauty Sleep, Sherwood, Tempur-Pedic, and Comforpedic in a full range of comfort levels and construction types.
+We carry all major mattress brands, including Sealy, Beautyrest, Stearns & Foster, Tempur-Pedic, and Hybrid Infinity in a full range of comfort levels and construction types.
 What’s more, our prices can’t be beat.
 Stop by one of Sit ‘n Sleep’s 38 Southern California outlets and one of our sleep consultants will help you select a twin mattress that meets your sleeping needs and fits your budget.